deephaven-examples/lunch-n-learn/deephaven-ui/README.md

 ```python
 x = ui.view(ui.heading("Hello, world!"), background_color="positive")
 ```

+**Note**: With colours, we encourage use of semantic names for colours, e.g. using "positive" instead of "green".
+This will ensure that the colour is themed correctly for the user's environment.

 You can also use `ui.flex` to lay out multiple components vertically in a _column_: